 PROUD TO BE ME!

-This event was very emotional for myself and parents.
+Planning this event was a bit stressful because I knew that it was going to take a lot of work to execute.
+During the planning process I was able to connect and discuss my ideas with colleagues, including my principal.
+They were all very excited and even offered to help.
+They provided me with great resources and ideas.
+Reflecting on the event I can honestly say that it was very emotional for both myself and my parents.
 Parents cried when they expressed their gratitude.
 Parents expressed that they were so happy and proud that their child wanted to learn about their culture and heritage.
-It brought a tear to my eye as well because I want every one of my students to feel a sense of pride and love for their family and culture.
+One parent in particular said, “I have tried many times to get her to understand our culture and traditions but it is so challenging.
+I want her to grow up to know that brown is beautiful.
+That she is beautiful”.
+It brought a tear to my eye because I want every one of my students to be proud of who they are and to love their family culture.
 I am very grateful for having gone through this process with them.

 VIDEO INTRO: JEFFERSON FAMILY LITERACY NIGHT

 My name is Rodolfo Rabara, but most people call me Rudy.
 I am a 5th grade teacher at Jefferson Elementary in Sanger, CA. I am currently going into my 3rd year of teaching.